Northern California Road Trip

 SAN FRANCISCO PT.
 2

-The next day Devin and I explored on our own.
-We started the day near the Golden Gate bridge.
-Next to the bridge was Planet Granite, a rock climbing gym we decided to spend a couple hours at.
+The next day I explored on my own.
+I started the day near the Golden Gate bridge.
+Next to the bridge was Planet Granite, a rock climbing gym I decided to spend a couple hours at.
 To go for the day it costs $22.
 They discount the day rate to $18 if you go before 1pm or show your student ID.
-Don’t lie, I know you still use your student ID to get discounts even though you graduated four years ago.
-From the gym we stopped by the more popular tourist locations in San Fran: Fisherman’s Wharf, Pier 39 to see the sea lions, and Lombard street, the most crooked street in the world sitting on a 27 degree angle.
+Don’t lie, I know you still use your student ID to get discounts even though you graduated years ago.
+From the gym I stopped by the more popular tourist locations in San Fran: Fisherman’s Wharf, Pier 39 to see the sea lions, and Lombard street, the most crooked street in the world sitting on a 27 degree angle.

 until next time, san fran

-Finishing up our last day, we took a San Francisco Bay Boat Cruise wine tour under the golden gate bridge.
-For $70 each we watched the sunset by the Golden Gate bridge.
-When we returned to shore, we spent the rest of the evening at Martuni’s, a piano bar featuring a high class karaoke where talented singers from well known plays took turns singing alongside a pianist.
+Finishing up my last day, I took a San Francisco Bay Boat Cruise wine tour under the golden gate bridge.
+For $70 per person I watched the sunset by the Golden Gate bridge.
+When we returned to shore, I spent the rest of the evening at Martuni’s, a piano bar featuring a high class karaoke where talented singers from well known plays took turns singing alongside a pianist.

 Be right back, have to go practice my singing.